Investigating Boston Police Department SWAT Raids from 2012 to 2020

 Screenshot of file directory structure showing documents at A-privatecompanies/A12-briefcam2020/documents/

 Once you’re done building up your directory structure, you’ll upload these document directories so they can be accessed from your site.
 Unfortunately, to preserve the structure you’ve just built, you cannot simply add your documents to the media gallery through the normal Wordpress admin interface.
-Instead, you’ll need to SSH into your server and upload your documents directly using rsync or an application like Filezilla
+Instead, you’ll need to SSH into your server and upload your documents directly using rsync or an application like Filezilla.

 (Warning: it took me several hours to upload 3 GB of files to the server with Filezilla!)